davidnoq/Foodcraft/sprint2.md

 ## Testing
 Automated tests can be run using the `go test` command.
 Tests are located in the handlers/handlers_test.go file and cover both REST API handlers and authentication middleware.
 ## Bugs
-Currently were are having trouble with resolving CORS issues within our backend.
+Currently we are having trouble with resolving CORS issues within our backend.